joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

 Within the loop, first 32 bits (4 bytes) are extracted from the `passwordString` parameter.
 Those bits are extracted and converted into a uint ( `o1`) in a two-part process.
-First, the `charCodeAt()` method gets each character’s numeric value.
+First, the `charCodeAt()` method gets each character's numeric value.
 Next, that value is shifted to the appropriate position in the uint using the bitwise left shift operator ( `<<`) and the shifted value is added to `o1`.
 For example, the first character ( `i`) becomes the first 8 bits by using the bitwise left shift operator ( `<<`) to shift the bits left by 24 bits and assigning that value to `o1`.
 The second character `(i + 1`) becomes the second 8 bits by shifting its value left 16 bits and adding the result to `o1`.
-The third and fourth characters’ values are added the same way.
+The third and fourth characters' values are added the same way.

     	// ...